Cloth Diapers vs. Disposable Diapers: Environmental Impact

 It is the cumulative effect of all our seemingly insignificant choices that has led us to our “drawing on the capital” rather than “living off the interest” of our earth’s resources.
 Do we drive to the park or ride our bikes?
 Do we take juice boxes or a jug of water?
 Do we put the clothes in the dryer or hang them out to dry.
 Cloth vs. disposable diapers represent one of many common choices in our society that needs to be considered in the light of environmental concerns.

 Mummified diapers are filling landfills

 Landfill sites do not provide the conditions necessary for diapers to decompose.
-They are in effect "mummified" and retain their original weight, volume and form.
-Human feces can contain harmful pathogens and when feces are placed in our landfill sites, as with disposable diapers, there is potential for public exposure (via rodents, pets, insects or birds).
+They are in effect “mummified” and retain their original weight, volume and form.
+Human feces can contain harmful pathogens and when feces are placed in our landfill sites, as with disposable diapers, there is potential for public exposure (via rodents, pets, insects, birds or groundwater).